NordAct/useless-reptile/Example-Data-Pack/README.md

 Contains information about used model, texture, animation and information for sound keys within animation.
 Fields:
 - `model_data` - a single object holding all info on used assets for model:
-  - `texture` - id of texture file, located in `textures` within assets
+  - `texture` -  resource location of texture file, located in `textures` within assets
-  - `model` - id of model file, located in `geckolib/models` within assets
+  - `model` - resource location of model file, located in `biscuit_roll/models` within assets
-  - `animation` - id of model file, located in `geckolib/animations` within assets
+  - `animation` -  resource location of model file, located in `biscuit_roll/animations` within assets
   - `cull` - (optional) specifies if model should cull its faces.
 If not specified, defaults to `true`
   - `translucent` - (optional) specifies if model can have translucent pixels.
 If not specified, defaults to `false`.
 If set to `true`, culling will be disabled regardless of what's specified in `cull`
 - `sounds` - list of sound keys and information on them: